Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: AIF-TEM Algorithm

 During the interval $t_{n-1} < t \leq t_{n}$, the signal's amplitude is constrained by $|x(t)| \leq c_n < b_n$.
-By leveraging this inequality and substituting into \eqref{integ}, we determine a bound for the duration between successive trigger times, denoted as $T_n = t_{n+1} - t_n$.
+By leveraging this inequality and substituting it into \eqref{IF relation times ampl} with the adaptive bias $b_n$, we determine a bound for the duration between successive trigger times, $T_n$.
 This bound is given by

 Initially, the bias is set such that $b_{n=1} > c_{\text{max}}$.
 This configuration ensures that the integrator's output, $y_1(t)$, increases monotonically for all $t \geq t_0$.
 As a result, $y_1(t)$ surpasses the threshold $\delta$ at a time $t_1 > t_0$.
-Therefore, the equalities in \eqref{Integ out-IF-TEM}, \eqref{integ}, and \eqref{Tn bound aif} hold true for $n=1$.
+Therefore, the equalities in \eqref{IF relation times ampl} and \eqref{Tn bound aif} hold for $n=1$.

 \off{ However, since $b_n = \hat{c}_n +\beta = c_n+\epsilon_n+\beta$, where $\epsilon_n$ is the estimation error.
 Let $\epsilon_{\text{max}}$ be the max estimation error that could occur,

 We get

 And the other side